pasej5/alx-intranet_clone/README.md

-Project Name: alx-intranet_clone

-Authors: Namwamba Marvin
+# ALX Intranet Clone

+## Authors

-Jealous Matsikachando
+Namwamba Marvin Jealous Matsikachando

-Description:
+## Description

-This project is a clone of our school intranet dashboard.
-It provides a centralized platform for students and teachers to access information such as projects, servers, planning, sandboxes and grades.
+This project is a clone of our school intranet dashboard, providing a centralized platform for students and teachers to access information such as projects, servers, planning, sandboxes, and grades.
 The dashboard is designed to be user-friendly and customizable, providing a seamless experience for users.

-Installation:

-1. Clone the repository to our local machine using the following command: git clone <repository-url>

-2. Install the necessary dependencies by running the following command: npm install

-3. Set up a local or remote server to run the application.
-We will use tools like Node.js, Apache or Django to host the dashboard.

-Usage:

-1. Start the server by running the following command: npm start

-2. Access the dashboard through your web browser by navigating to the server address specified in the console (e.g., http://localhost:3000).

-3. Log in with your credentials to access the dashboard and explore its features.

-Features:
+## Features

 - User authentication and role-based access control
 - Course management functionality for teachers